ampize/docs/content/docs/guides/dam.md

 <amp-img class="col-12 md-col-8" src="/static/img/image-library/search-image-library.png"  width="863"  height="547" layout="responsive"  alt="search image library"></amp-img>

-On the left sidenav you can find all your sources which contains images.
+On the left side nav you can find all your sources which contains images.
 The first one is "Uploaded" : images that you manually upload thanks to the import.
 The others are all your data sources containing an image field.

 #### Selecting a source